Tag Archives: Winsor McCay

 Little Nemo in Slumberland: Complete 1909 Sunday Features!

 That’s right: 1909.
 Dude, that was a long time ago.
 Before women had voting rights in the USA.
-Before man had walked on the moon.
+Before men walked on the moon.
 Heck, people hadn’t even adjusted to having cars, planes, and radios!
+But the imagination of artist Winsor McCay brought many people all the flights and trips they needed.

 A Cyclone Has Come Up Suddenly!